-Patty’s family has always been interested in martial arts, with her children training Karate, Judo and MMA.
-However, Muay Thai didn’t seem appealing before.
+Patty’s family has always been interested in martial arts, with her children training Karate and Judo.
+However, Muay Thai didn’t appeal to them before.
 Until recently, the Supapitakpongs had assumed it was a dangerous, risky sport that was only for men.
 When Patty enrolled in a course at Rangsit Stadium’s Muay Thai Institute, all that changed.

 She has four children; three boys, aged 20, 18, and 17; and a girl, aged 15.
 Her kids take pride in having a Muay Thai-fighting mother and are excited to see her in the ring.
 Now, they even plan to follow in her footsteps by taking up fighting themselves.